lindavos-dot/hello_world/superpy/README.md

 superpy>main.py today

-The command "advance_time" shows today's date plus the days you entered.
+The command "advance_time" shows internal date plus the days you entered.
 It take one positional argument: an integer.
 For example if you want to add two days to today:

 superpy>main.py advance_time 2

-The command "backward_time" shows today's date minus the days you entered.
+The command "backward_time" shows internal date minus the days you entered.
 It take one positional argument: an integer.
 For example, if you want to subtract two days from today:

 superpy>main.py backward_time 2

 ## Inventory management

-The command "inventory" Shows the inventory of the supermarket using rich.
-"Today" does not take positional arguments.
+The command "inventory" Shows the current stock of the supermarket using rich. "inventory" does not take positional arguments.

 superpy>main.py inventory

-The command "inventory_csv_to_pdf" Converts inventory.csv to inventory.pdf.
-"Today" does not take positional arguments.
+The command "inventory_csv_to_pdf" Converts inventory.csv to inventory.pdf. "inventory_csv_to_pdf" does not take positional arguments.

 superpy>main.py inventory_csv_to_pdf